 As a mom, I feel like I’m constantly at war with myself.
 Am I teaching my kids everything they need to learn?
 Did I handle that situation right?
-Do my kids know I love them?
 Am I doing enough?
 It seems impossible to accept my limitations and natural imperfections.

 I don’t think I’m alone in this.
 In a world of social media and the constant bombardment of information, ideas, and images, it can be hard to step back, take a deep breath, and feel like your efforts are enough.
 We go, go, go and give, give give.
 That’s part of being a mom.